Cymric cat – the cobbiest of all cat breeds

 The Cymric is the most cobby of all the purebred cats.
 Cobby in the cat fancy means “a compact body shape”1.
 See Cat Body Types and Glossary of Cat Terms.
 It is “at the absolute extreme of the cobby body”2.

-This cat tends to lean forward as the hind legs are longer than the fore legs.
-This also encourages a hopping gait, which is why it is sometimes referrred to as “the rabbit cat”.
+This cat tends to lean forward as the hind legs are longer than the forelegs.
+This also encourages a hopping gait, which is why it is sometimes referred to as “the rabbit cat”.
 The hindquarters are said to be “extremely powerful”2.
 This allows for excellent jumping skills.
-As a result they like high perches.
+As a result, they like high perches.
 Tails are used for balance.
 For the Cymric and Manx, the strength in the hind legs take over this role.
 This breed is very playful and has a fine turn of speed.
 They are said to be loyal to one person.
 That is obviously qualified by differences in the character of individual cats.

 1. Robinson’s Genetics for Cat Breeders and Veterinarians

 2. Legacy of the Cat by Gloria Stephens and Tetsu